Premium Credit Limited ("we", “us”) are committed to protecting and respecting your privacy.

 This notice is made available to you on our homepage and on every other page of www.premiumcredit.com (our site).
 By continuing with your visit to our site you are accepting and expressly consenting to the practices described in this notice.
 This notice (together with our terms of website use and any other documents referred to in it) sets out the basis on which any personal data we collect from you or that you provide to us, via our site, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of applicable data protection law including the Data Protection Act 1998 and, from its entry into force on 25 May 2018, the General Data Protection Regulation (Regulation (EU) 2016/679) (together, the DP Law), the data controller is Premium Credit Limited of Ermyn House, Ermyn Way, Leatherhead, Surrey KT22 8UX.
+For the purpose of applicable data protection law including the Data Protection Act 2018 and the General Data Protection Regulation (Regulation (EU) 2016/679) (together, the DP Law), the data controller is Premium Credit Limited of Ermyn House, Ermyn Way, Leatherhead, Surrey KT22 8UX.